Beniofh/PlantNet_API_plant_pollinator/README.md

 ### I.1 Objectif

-<p align="justify">To illustrate the use of the Pl@ntNet API in XXXX et al. (XXXX), we have drawn inspiration from the approach described by <a href="https://doi.org/10.1002/ece3.11537">(Pernat et al., 2024)</a>: the identification of plants in images of insects sourced from iNaturalist, with a view to studying the relationships between plants and pollinators (<a href="#figure-1">Figure 1</a>).
+<p align="justify">To illustrate the use of the Pl@ntNet API in Bourel et al. (XXXX), we have drawn inspiration from the approach described by <a href="https://doi.org/10.1002/ece3.11537">(Pernat et al., 2024)</a>: the identification of plants in images of insects sourced from iNaturalist, with a view to studying the relationships between plants and pollinators (<a href="#figure-1">Figure 1</a>).
 Here, we present a comprehensive and reproducible workflow, inspired by that of Pernat et al. (2024), but more advanced and more reproducible.
 This GitHub repository enables you to replicate the experiments described in the following two subsections.
 The code is thoroughly commented to enable the community to generate their own data for other species by specifying geographical coordinates and time periods.
 </p>

 <p align="center">